-maintaining registers of certificates and endorsement.
+The International Maritime Organization's (IMO) website holds a list of national authorities maintaining registers of certificates and endorsement.
 The list can be found here.

-The IMO website further allows you to verify your Certificate of Competency (COC), you can do this using this link.
+The IMO website further allows you to verify your Certificate of Competency (CoC), you can do this using this link.

-duties pertinent to the operation of a vessel underway.
+A day of service means a period of not less than 8 hours in any 24 hour period engaged in duties pertinent to the operation of a vessel underway.
 A vessel underway is a vessel not made fast to the shore, at anchor or aground.
-Sea service accrued to obtain a certificate of competency may be counted.
+Sea service accrued to obtain a Certificate of Competency may be counted.